GoogleCloudPlatform/jobs-demos/user-journeys/README.md

 ## Record your user journeys

 1. Use [Chrome DevTools' Recorder](https://developer.chrome.com/docs/devtools/recorder/) to record critical user journeys for your publicly accessible website.
-1. Export the replay using DevTools' Recorder [export feature](https://developer.chrome.com/docs/devtools/recorder/#edit-flows)
+1. Export the replay to JSON using DevTools' Recorder [export feature](https://developer.chrome.com/docs/devtools/recorder/#export-flows)
-1. Save the exported `.js` file under the `journeys/` folder.
+1. Save the exported `.json` file under the `journeys/` folder.

 ## Before you begin